…If You’d Like to Download this Entire Guided Meditation Script for FREE, Just Enter Your First Name and Email Address:

 Sometimes when we sit down to meditate it feels as though our thoughts, our emotions, our pain all get worse.
 The truth is, this activity or the pain has been there all along, but through mindfulness it becomes revealed.

-Working with what’s present is an important part of our mindfulness practice.
-Yet it’s difficult when what’s revealed goes beyond the scope of what we’re currently equipped to sit with.
-Thus it’s equally important we work to the level we’re currently capable and allow ourselves to baby step through the process of uncovering.
+Working with what’s present (whether pleasant or unpleasant) is an important part of our mindfulness practice.
+Yet it can be difficult when what is revealed goes beyond the scope of what we’re currently equipped to sit with.
+Thus, it is equally important we work to the level we can and allow ourselves to baby step through the process of uncovering.

-When pushing too fast and too far ahead, mindfulness practice can not only fail to ease our suffering, but will exacerbate it.
-Understanding and working with the concept of the “window of tolerance” can help our meditation practice feel safe and stable.
-It’s only within this window of safety that we can continue the mindful work of releasing past trauma.
+When pushing too fast and too far ahead, mindfulness practice can not only fail to ease our suffering, but can exacerbate it.
+Understanding and working with the concept of the “window of tolerance” can help our meditation practice feel safe and supportive.
+It’s only within this window of safety that we can mindfully release past trauma.

 What is the Window of Tolerance?